 Inkhin bell: Bell used to signal the beginning and end of formal rounds of zazen and kinhin.

-Jukai: Ceremony of receiving (ju) the Buddhist Precepts (kai).
+Jukai: Ceremony of receiving (ju) the Buddhist Precepts (kai) from an ordained teacher.
 This is a formal initiation into Buddhism, making one a member of the Buddha's family.

 Karma: A complex doctrine fundamental to the teachings of Buddhism meaning action and its fruits, the continuing process of cause and effect.
 From a moral standpoint, karma implies that people are the architects of their own destiny, for what they sow, they will reap.
 Karma is not the same as fate, for it is made and changed by ourselves.